Together with employees -

 Emphasizing labor-management communication

-JTEKT places importance on labor-management communication and facilitates numerous opportunities for direct dialogue between workers and management on a companywide, individual bussiness fields andl plant basis.
-These include various social gatherings and discussion sessions.
-Workers and management exchange opinions on company development and stabilizing/improving employee quality of life and strive to deepen mutual trust and understanding by building even firmer relationships.
+JTEKT places importance on labor-management communication and facilitates numerous opportunities for direct dialogue between workers and management.
+This on a companywide; business division; individual business and plant base level.
+These opportunities are in the format of various types of gatherings and discussion sessions.
+By having workers and management exchange opinions on company development, stabilizing/improving employee quality of life and strive to deepen the mutual trust and understanding we strive for even firmer relationships.

 Initiatives relating to paid leave and working hours

 JTEKT aims to create a workplace in which employees find it easy to use paid leave.
 Labor and management cooperate together to periodically check the usage status of paid leave in order to improve the usage rate.
-Moreover, business reform is also promoted by indirect departments as one theme of the Mid-term Management Plan.
 JTEKT is striving to reduce working hours.
+One theme of the Mid-term management plan is to promote business reform to improve working hours.

-Labor condition transition (Average per each workers union member)
+Labor condition transition (Average per each union member)

 Maintain employment